-Consumption rates of locally produced food items have increased in the 2018 survey in the root vegetables, domestic fruit, beef, game birds, venison, sheep meat, pig meat (pork) and eggs food groups in comparison to the 2013 survey.
+Consumption rates of locally produced food items have increased in the 2018 survey in the root vegetables, domestic fruit, venison, sheep meat and pig meat (pork) food groups in comparison to the 2013 survey.

-Consumption rates decreased in the 2018 survey in the green vegetables, other vegetables, potatoes, wild fungi, poultry and honey food groups in comparison to the 2013 survey.
+Consumption rates decreased in the 2018 survey in the green vegetables, other vegetables, potatoes, wild fungi, beef, eggs and honey food groups in comparison to the 2013 survey.
 The decreased honey consumption is assumed to be due to several beekeepers having given up beekeeping and some hives not surviving the winter as reported from individuals during the survey.